KS0107/MicroCompiler/README.md

 # Micro Compiler

-This project is a simple compiler for the micro language written with primarily C++. based on the work of Matthew Oros.
+This project is a simple compiler for the micro language written with primarily C++. furthering the work of Matthew Oros.